suffolklibraries/sljekyll/elibrary/rbdigital/index.md

 3. Search for 'RBdigital' and press 'Get' next to the RBdigital app
 4. Download and install the app
 5. Follow the steps from step 5 above.

-If you are using an older Kindle Fire, you may need to [download the old Zinio app directly from their website](https://imgs.zinio.com/faq/kindlefire.html#installation)

-Once you have downloaded the app, follow the steps from step 5 above.

 ## Downloading digital magazines with RBdigital